triple3concepts/LaserCutting/SVG Files/Mag Pull Tab/README.md

 ## ⚠️ Notes
 - Always test on scrap material first.
 - Verify that stroke colors (cut vs engrave) are set correctly.
-- This design is for **personal use** (or specify license).

 ## 📄 License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache 2.0](LICENSE).
-(You can change this to Creative Commons if you prefer sharing your designs freely.)